haraka/Haraka/docs/plugins/tls.md

 specified, use key[]= assignment for each of them.
 Non-absolute paths are relative to the config/ directory.

+For example, to configure single key and cert chain files, located in the `config/` directory, use the following in `tls.ini`:

+    key=example.com.key.pem
+    cert=example.com.crt-chain.pem

+If multiple pairs of key and cert chain files should be used, outside of the haraka `config/` directory, configure instead:

+    key[]=/etc/ssl/private/example.com.rsa.key.pem
+    cert[]=/etc/ssl/private/example.com.rsa.crt-chain.pem
+    key[]=/etc/ssl/private/example.com.ecdsa.key.pem
+    cert[]=/etc/ssl/private/example.com.ecdsa.crt-chain.pem

 ### cert

 Specifies an alternative location for the certificate chain file.
 If multiple certificate chains are to be used, use cert[]= assignmet for each of them.
 Non-absolute pahts are relative to the config/ directory.
+See the description of the `key` parameter for specific use.

 ### `no_tls_hosts`